GeekAlexis/FastMOT/README.md

   - (2020.11.28) Docker container is now supported on Ubuntu 18.04!

 ## Description
-Fast MOT is a multiple object tracker that implements:
+FastMOT is a custom multiple object tracker that implements:
   - YOLO detector
   - SSD detector
   - Deep SORT + OSNet ReID
   - KLT optical flow tracking
   - Camera motion compensation

 Deep learning models are usually the bottleneck in Deep SORT, which makes Deep SORT unscalable for real-time applications.
 This repo significantly speeds up the entire system to run in **real-time** even on Jetson.
-It also provides enough flexibility to customize the speed-accuracy tradeoff without a lightweight model.
+It also provides enough flexibility to tune the speed-accuracy tradeoff without a lightweight model.

 To achieve faster processing, the tracker only runs detector and feature extractor every *N* frames.
 Optical flow is then used to fill in the gaps.
 I swapped the feature extractor in Deep SORT for a better ReID model, OSNet.
 I also added a feature to re-identify targets that moved out of frame so that the tracker can keep the same IDs.
 I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.